tintucraju/firebase-php/README.md

 open `firebase_lib.php` file and change the api key to your own

+Then you can include the libary and create an object of `Firebase` class

 ```php
 	require 'firebase_lib.php';
 	// create new object for Firebase class